-The study of the long-term impact of war on aging in Vietnam is now underway and began collecting data in February.
+The study of the long-term impact of war on aging in Vietnam is now underway and began collecting preliminary data in February.
+The team returned to Vietnam in early May to collect biomarker data and conduct interviews.
 We look forward to what the results of this data collection will bring.

 Dr. Zimmer’s recent article “Persistent, Consistent, and Extensive: The Trend of Increasing Pain Prevalence in Older Americans“, co-authored with Dr. Anna Zajacova, has now been published in the Journal of Gerontology: Social Sciences.
 This article sets to assess trends in pain prevalence from 1992 to 2014 among older U.S. adults and by major population subgroups, and test whether the trends can be explained by changes in population composition.